LOOSE-LIPS/loose-lips-2.0/src/routes/blog/error-lake-outline-nameless-near-dark/index.md

 banner:
   - imported/error-lake-outline-nameless-near-dark/image1171.jpeg
 description: >-
-  Named after one of Burial&#39;s most haunting tracks, Near Dark is a new label and night based in Peckham. &quot;Outline / Nameless&quot; is their first release from error_lake, a young duo from the district currently living in Mexico.
+  Named after one of Burial's most haunting tracks, Near Dark is a new label and night based in Peckham.
+"Outline / Nameless" is their first release from error_lake, a young duo from the district currently living in Mexico.
   Following its first couple of mixes, this first release aims to set the stage for their characteristic [...]Read More...
 published: true
 tags: review
 featured: false